extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/operation/overview.rst

              neighbor 10.10.10.18 next-hop-unchanged

-To add switch to the existing fabric.
-Register the switch to the fabric and then run ``bwc ipf workglow bgp fabric=<fabric_name>`` command.
-Also, to remove a switch from the fabric just run ``bwc ipf switch delete ip=<ip_address>``
+To add a switch to the existing fabric, register the switch to the fabric and then run ``bwc ipf workflow bgp fabric=<fabric_name>``.
+To remove a switch from the fabric run ``bwc ipf switch delete ip=<ip_address>``

 .. note::
-    To add a new spine or leaf to the existing fabric using |ipf| and for the BGP workflow to run smoothly, you must remove the existing configuration on the switch.
-After removing the existing configurations, register the switch to the fabric and run the BGP workflow again.
+    When adding a new spine or leaf to an existing fabric, ensure the new switch does not have any existing configuration.
+This will ensure the workflow runs smoothly.